rachelbaker/Font-Awesome-WordPress-Plugin/README.md

 __Version 3.2.1__

 *   Updated font and CSS files to Font Awesome 3.2.1 release.
+(Thanks to @tommarshall)
 *   Updated build/icons.yml file for reference.
+(Thanks to @tommarshall)
 *   Updated reference PDF file with Font Awesome 3.2.1 icons.
+(Thanks to @tommarshall)

 __Version 3.1__